20 beautiful reasons to visit Montenegro

 The southernmost town of Ulcinj, near the Albanian border, offers a unique Eastern feel owing to its former Ottoman control.
 At the fall of the Ottoman navy, Ulcinj became a notorious pirate lair.
 Today, the town is a curious mix of mosques, minarets and prominent nudist beach.

-Presiding over the town, Sailor's Mosque, a former lighthouse, offers sumptuous views.
+Standing over the town, Sailor's Mosque, a former lighthouse, offers sumptuous views.

 Stari Bar makes a fascinating stroll past Arabic inscriptions, Turkish baths and clock tower confirming the comingling of East and West.
 A purportedly 2,000-year-old olive tree stands testament to the evocative evolution of Ulcinj.